|College Athletic Scholarship Limits||

 If a sport is not listed, this indicates that it is not an official sport of the governing association and therefore is not subject to the scholarship limits.
-For example, Men's rugby is not an official sport of the NCAA and schools are not subject to NCAA athletic scholarship limits with respect to their Men's Rugby team.
+For example, Men's rugby, rowing and bowling are not official sports of the NCAA and schools are not subject to NCAA athletic scholarship limits with respect to these sports.
 However, for many of these sports the respective teams have agreed to follow rules of other sport associations regarding scholarships and other assistance, often so a varsity level program does not receive a significant advantage over a competing club program from another school.

 Statistical information on college athletic scholarships